 The Roman necropolis in Carrer Quart in Valencia (Spain) is the city’s oldest known cemetery.
 Based on its archaeological and bioanthropological analysis, we examine various hitherto unknown issues: funerary practices, social stratification, paleodemography, quality of life, and the impact of disease, food, and the subsistence economy.

+Laura Villoria Parc de la Rambleta, in the San Marcelino neighbourhood in Valencia, is a reference for the conservation of local biodiversity.
 The climate change, pollution, deforestation or the loss of biodiversity are phenomena that have, for some time, been taken into account in the preparation of

-The International Year of Forests was celebrated in 2011; however –unfortunately– the following of this event was somewhat erratic.
+Study is not enough without imagination, and study and imagination together are not enough without natural disposition.
+J. W. Goethe The International Year of Forests was celebrated in 2011; however –unfortunately– the following of this event was somewhat erratic.
 The University of Valencia worked really actively on the event,